OffTheClockStudios/QR-Code-Builder/README.md

 2. Click the browser’s menu (••• or ⋮).
 3. Select **“Install QR Code Builder”** or **“Install this site as an app.”**
 4. Launch it from your desktop like a native app.

 ---

+## 🔄 What’s New

+- 🎨 Tab and Return blocks now show custom labels with symbolic icons (`⇥`, `⏎`)
+- 🌈 Toolbox and Canvas blocks are color-coded by type
+- 🖱️ Improved tooltips across the interface for better usability

+---